ibexa/documentation-developer/docs/content_management/pages/create_custom_page_block.md

 The templates have access to all block attributes, as you can see above in the `name`, `category` and `event` variables.

-Priority of templates indicates the order in which they are presented in Page Builder.
+Priority of templates indicates the order in which they're presented in Page Builder.
 The template with the greatest priority is used as the default one.

 ## Add edit templates